gregmagolan/rules_js/CONTRIBUTING.md

 echo "query $OVERRIDE" >> ~/.bazelrc
 ```

-This means that any usage of `@rules_js` on your system will point to this folder.
+This means that any usage of `@aspect_rules_js` on your system will point to this folder.

 ## Releasing